How to use USWDS

 Deaf users

-• Provide accurate text equivalent for audio resources
+• Provide an accurate text equivalent for audio resources

 Limited-mobility users